 - 8.2 If you receive our renewal invitation packages, you will be required to submit the following to renew your MES status within the due date given in the invitation letter: - (a) Form R1: Application for Renewal of Major Exporter Scheme. - (b) The certified Assisted Self-Help Kit (ASK) declaration form "ASK: Declaration Form on Completing Annual Review & Voluntary Disclosure of Errors" (Section 3 of ASK). - 8.3 We will inform you in writing of the outcome of the review.
 Your MES scheme will continue to be valid pending the outcome of our review. - 8.4 If your application for renewal of MES is approved, your MES status will continue to be valid for usually, another five years from the date of approval or until the Comptroller revokes it.
-The Comptroller will revoke your MES status if at any time you fail to satisfy the qualifying conditions. - 8.5 The requirement of a letter of guarantee will be reviewed during the renewal of MES.
-You will be informed when a letter of guarantee is required. - 8.6 A security (in the form of a letter of guarantee) may be imposed where appropriate.
-You will be informed in writing when a letter of guarantee is required.
+The Comptroller will revoke your MES status if at any time you fail to satisfy the qualifying conditions. - 8.5 The requirement of a guarantee will be reviewed during the renewal of MES.
+You will be informed in writing when a guarantee is required.
 Please refer to Appendix D for more details.